ciroque/the-dagwood/docs/demo/src/dag-strategies.md

 **Example use cases**:
 - Data processing pipelines with conditional branches
-- Machine learning workflows with dynamic dependencies
+- Machine learning pipelines with dynamic dependencies
 - Build systems with complex dependency graphs

 ### When to Use Level-by-Level